10 How Large Language Models (LLMs) like ChatGPT Work

 Conclusion: LLMs and the Importance of Your Voice

-Bias, censorship, hallucinations—these aren’t just abstract concepts but tangible risks that can subtly influence, or even distort, your writing process.
+Bias, censorship, hallucinations—these aren’t just abstract concepts but tangible risks that can subtly influence, or even distort, your writing and thinking process.
 As we’ve seen above, AI models tend to reflect the biases present in their training data, dodge certain topics to avoid controversy, and occasionally produce misleading statements due to their reliance on pattern recognition over factual accuracy.

-Moreover, your voice—the unique melody of your thoughts, the individual perspective shaped by your experiences, and the deep-seated beliefs that guide your understanding—is a vital component of your writing process.
+Also, your voice—the unique melody of your thoughts, the individual perspective shaped by your experiences, and the deep-seated beliefs that guide your understanding—is a vital component of your writing process.
 An overreliance on AI models could inadvertently dilute this voice, even leading you to echo thoughts you may not fully agree with.

 References